petergridge/Irrigation-V5/README.md

 ## INSTALLATION

 ### HACS installation
-* Adding the repository using HACS is the simplest approach
+* Adding the repository using HACS is the simplest approach.
+From V5.3 a Custom Card deployed with the component, no need to install separately.

 ### Important
 * Make sure that all of the objects you reference i.e. switches, sensors etc are defined or you will get errors when the irrigationprogram is triggered.
 Check the log for errors.